Fantasy Springs at Tokyo DisneySea: $2 Billion Park Expansion

 Oriental Land Company, the owner and operator of the Tokyo Disneyland and DisneySea in Japan, is embarking on the most ambitious expansion project of its parks in over two decades with Fantasy Springs.
 This large scale expansion features multiple rides, restaurants, retail, and a luxury hotel.
 It has a blockbuster budget of 250 billion yen (or around ~$2.3 billion US).

-The overarching inspiration for Fantasy Springs is a magical spring leading to a world of Disney fantasy.
-It’s basically a Fantasyland-style port that brings Frozen, Tangled, and Peter Pan to Tokyo DisneySea, with separate mini-areas for each in a single land that’s tied together via magical springs.
+The overarching inspiration for Fantasy Springs (there’s still time to call it FantaSea Springs, OLC!) is a magical spring leading to a world of Disney fantasy.
+It’s basically a Fantasyland-style port that brings Frozen, Tangled, and Peter Pan to Tokyo DisneySea, with separate mini-areas for each in a single port of call that’s tied together via magical springs.